MC42/hi-im.kim/writing/pmmm/sous-chef.md

 Homura washed her hands before sliding down to the chopping board at the "station" next to the sink.

 She picked up the knife and weighed it in her hands.
+The blade glinted in her hands as she surveyed the instrument.

-Lighter than a Beretta, more elegant than a Desert Eagle or Glock.
-An thought shot through her, as instinctual as anything else.
-Where to swing, where to throw, how fast to hurl the blade.
+*Lighter than a Beretta, more elegant than a Desert Eagle or Glock.*

+A thought shot through her, more instinctual as anything else.
+Where to swing, where to throw, how fast to hurl the blade to strike Mami-san down, should she need to.
-She dismissed the thought, ashamed of herself.
-An elegant weapon?
-No, the knife was a requisite tool and little more.

 "Start with the celery, then the carrots.
 If you're feeling bold, there's some melon we can dice up for a treat with lunch tomorrow."

 She nodded promptly, and moved her shaking fingers to try and protect her knuckles.
 Something she had seen in her cooking of *less than common* substances for her awaiting death at the end of the month.

+She dismissed the thought, ashamed of herself.
+An elegant weapon?
+No, the knife was a requisite tool and little more.

 *At least learning to cook properly might make me a little less useless.
 Madoka can work and I'll—*